 )

 The authorization middleware looks for a JWT in the Authorization: Bearer header or in a cookie named Authorization.
-It contacts the token issuer microservice named in the validator claim to validate the token and obtain the actor associated with it.
-The actor is then propagated downstream to the target microservice and the rest of the call stack thereafter.
+It contacts the token issuer microservice named in the iss claim to validate the token and obtain the claims associated with it.
+The claims are then propagated downstream to the target microservice and the rest of the call stack thereafter.

-If your custom token issuer does not set the validator claim or if you want to look for the token in different request headers, you may change the middleware accordingly when initializing the HTTP ingress proxy.
+If you want to look for the token in different request headers, you may set a custom middleware when initializing the HTTP ingress proxy.

 Enter the authorization requirements for each of your restricted endpoints in the service.yaml of their corresponding microservices.
-Requirements are stipulated as a boolean expression over the properties of the actor.
+Requirements are stipulated under the actor property of the endpoint as a boolean expression over the set of claims.

 functions: